sk0x0y/mobile-perf-poc/memory-bank/productContext.md

 - Load and display a large dataset from `docs/data.json`.
 - Provide different screens to showcase list rendering using `FlatList`, `FlashList`, `SectionList`, and `VirtualizedList` in React Native, and equivalent implementations in Flutter.
 - Allow users to interact with the lists (scrolling).
-- Display real-time or near-real-time performance metrics (render time, memory usage, FPS, frame drops, transition latency) during list interactions for both frameworks.
+- Display real-time or near-real-time performance metrics (render time, memory usage, FPS, frame drops, transition latency, **video load time, buffering events, buffering duration, dropped video frames**) during list interactions for both frameworks.
 - Highlight the performance differences between React Native and Flutter implementations, as well as between different list implementations and optimization techniques within each framework.
+This now includes video playback performance.

 ## User Experience Goals